EEKONG/SQL_Data_Cleaning_Exploration_Project_I/README.md

 ### 📊 Global Layoffs SQL Analysis
 This project explores a dataset of **global layoffs** using **MySQL** to uncover insights about workforce reductions across companies, industries, and countries.
 It demonstrates **SQL data exploration, stored procedures, CTEs, views, and window functions** while extracting **business-relevant insights**.

+### Problem
+Recent years have seen widespread layoffs across multiple industries and countries, creating uncertainty for businesses, employees, and investors.
+Understanding where, when, and how layoffs occur is crucial for:
+- Policymakers designing workforce recovery strategies.
+- Companies planning talent and resource management.
+- Investors assessing sector stability and long-term risk.

 ### Key Takeaway and Business Insights

-### 1. Layoffs are highly concentrated in a small number of companies and industries
+### 1. Layoffs are highly concentrated in a small number of companies and industries (particularly tech-related, highlighting sector-specific vulnerability)
 - Risk is **industry-specific** (e.g., tech, retail, finance).
 - Investors should **diversify portfolios** across industries.
 - Companies must **rethink operating models** for efficiency and resilience.